SUSPENSION TUNING MODULE (STM)

 2 Input Signals are available:

-These signals are typically used on a 4 Poster Hydraulic Rig and can be executed in Bounce Mode or Pitch Mode.
-Due to the sinusoidal wave content, the results can be post-processed with Fast Fourier Transformations.
+These signals are typically utilized on a 4 Poster Hydraulic Rig and can be executed in Bounce Mode or Pitch Mode.
+Thanks to the sinusoidal wave content, the results can be post-processed using Fast Fourier Transformations.

 The Linear Decaying Sweep Sine Function is representing a road signal with Linear changing Frequency Content (typically from 0Hz to 100Hz) and if desired, changing amplitude.
 The signal is typically used on a 4 Poster Hydraulic Rig and can be executed in Bounce Mode or Pitch Mode.
 Due to the sinusoidal wave content, the results can be post-processed with Fast Fourier Transformations.

-The Exponential Decaying Sweep Sine Function is representing a more artificial Road Input Signal with Exponentially changing Amplitude Content.
-The key feature of such a signal is the capability of creating an Input Signal with CONSTANT VELOCITY, allowing to fine-tune especially the Dampers in specific operating ranges.
+The Exponential Decaying Sweep Sine Function represents a more artificial road input signal with exponentially changing amplitude content.
+The key feature of such a signal is the capability of creating an input signal with CONSTANT VELOCITY, allowing for fine-tuning of the dampers in specific operating ranges.

 |